itstongy/CoffeeGrindDialer/README.md

 2. Fill out your grinder details and shot data, then click **Evaluate Shot**.
 3. The gauges, recommendations, and shot log update instantly; the log sticks around via `localStorage`.

 No build step or backend needed—just static HTML/CSS/JS.
-Update `CLAUDE.md` whenever the logic changes to keep future readers aligned.